breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/routes.md

 * Local function tells passport to use the local strategy we have configured.

-* The success redirect line of code shows that if the username and password combination is valid, the user will be redirected to the "/" route.
+* The successRedirect line of code shows that if the username and password combination is valid, the user will be redirected to the "/" route.

-* The failure redirect line of code means that if the username and password combination is invalid, the user will be redirected to the "/fail" route, which will inform the user that login failed.
+* The failureRedirect line of code means that if the username and password combination is invalid, the user will be redirected to the "/fail" route, which will inform the user that login failed.

 * Finally, failureMessage is set to "true", meaning that on a failure to validate this user, a message will be stored in req.session.messages for the server to use.